Azure/azure-orbital-integration/examples/aqua-processor/README.md

 # Example Aqua Processor
-Aqua Processor deploys an Azure VM (`aoi-aqua-vm`) for processing data stored in Azure Blob Storage.
-As an example, this readme includes instructions for installing and running [NASA DRL](https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=325&type=software) tools [RT-STPS](https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=69) and [IPOPP](https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=68) on the `aoi-aqua-vm` to process Aqua data fetched from Azure Blob Storage.
+Aqua Processor deploys an Azure VM (processor VM) for processing data stored in Azure Blob Storage.
+As an example, this readme includes instructions for installing and running [NASA DRL](https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=325&type=software) tools [RT-STPS](https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=69) and [IPOPP](https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=68) on the processor VM to process Aqua data fetched from Azure Blob Storage.
 For processing data from other satellites, you can replace the NASA DRL tools with the spacecraft instrumentation specific processing tools.

 ## Prerequisites
 The [tcp-to-blob](/tcp-to-blob) component must be deployed before deploying the Aqua Processor.